Florida State Seminoles football: Post-Bowden years (2010–present)

 On December 8, 2019, Memphis head coach Mike Norvell was named the new head coach at Florida State.
 On September 11, 2021, the Seminoles lost to Jacksonville State; it was the first time Florida State had lost to a non-FBS opponent since 1959.
 In 2022, Mike Norvell led the Seminoles to a 9–3 regular season record and a berth in the 2022 Cheez-It Bowl to play against Oklahoma.
 Florida State moved up in the AP Poll during the season for the first time since 2016, peaking at #13 prior to the bowl game and winning the most regular season games for the first time since that season as well.
 The Seminoles would go on to defeat the Sooners to finish with ten wins for the first time in six years.
 In his fourth season, Norvell guided the Seminoles to an undefeated regular season and a conference championship.

 The 2023 team was excluded from the College Football Playoff despite finishing the regular season as undefeated ACC champions.
 This made the Seminoles the first Power 5 champions of the playoff era to go undefeated but not be selected for the playoff bracket.
 Coach Mike Norvell said he was "disgusted" by the committee's decision.
 University Vice President and Athletic Director Michael Alford called the decision "unforgivable".

 The 2024 season began with the team playing its first international game in school history.
 The Seminoles finished with their worst record since 1974 and their worst conference record in program history.

-Conference affiliations

-In the first year of the program, Florida State competed as an independent program without conference affiliation.
-They were members of the Dixie Conference for three years before returning to independence.
-They would remain this way until 1992 when, after being courted by several conferences including the Southeastern Conference, they opted to join the Atlantic Coast Conference which is the same conference that they compete in today.
+The 2025 team inproved upon the previous season's record, finishing 5–7 overall and 2–6 in conference play, but missed the post-season for a second consecutive year.

+Doak S. Campbell Stadium